-This statement is given in respect of the Health and Social Care Pension Scheme (HSCPS) for 2018-19.
+This statement is given in respect of the Health and Social Care Pension Scheme (HSCPS) for 2019-20.
 It outlines the Department's governance framework for directing and controlling the function and how assurance is provided to support me in my role as Accounting Officer for the Department of Health and is also applicable to the management of the HSCPS.
 The Board of the Department of Health is accountable for internal control.
 As Accounting Officer, I have responsibility for maintaining a sound system of internal governance that supports the achievement of the Department's policies, aims and objectives.
 I also have responsibility for safeguarding the public funds and departmental assets in accordance with the responsibilities assigned to me in Managing Public Money Northern Ireland.

 The Northern Ireland Assembly was dissolved from 26 January 2017 with an election taking place on 2 March 2017, on which date Ministers ceased to hold office.
 An Executive was not formed following the 2 March election.
-As a consequence there has been no Minister in place in the Department during the 2018-19 financial year.
-Any reference to the Minister throughout the Department's Governance Statement refers to the Minister in office prior to the dissolution of the Assembly.
-Whilst there has been no Minister in post throughout 2018-19, Ministerial priorities remain fundamental in determining the Department's strategic direction.
+As a consequence there has been no Minister in place in the Department during most of the 2019-20 financial year.
+The situation changed on 11 January 2020 when the Executive re-formed and Ministers were appointed.
+The Department's strategic objectives have been updated to reflect both Ministerial priorities and those developed by the Executive as part of the New Decade New Approach (NDNA).
+However, the recent health emergency, prompted by the COVID-19 Global Pandemic, has caused the Department to enter into Business Continuity and the Executive is now operating under Emergency Planning structures.